-CBS legal drama series, 2009 to present, exec produced by Ridley Scott and starring Julianna Margulies, currently in its fifth season and both a Golden Globe and Emmy winner.Alicia Florrick has a bit of a problem on her hands.
+CBS legal drama series, 2009 to present, exec produced by Ridley Scott and starring Julianna Margulies, currently in its sixth season and both a Golden Globe and Emmy winner.Alicia Florrick has a bit of a problem on her hands.
 Her husband was the former State's Attorney of Cook County, Illinois, until he got caught being Eliot Spitzer/Clinton, and resigned.
-Then he got sent to prison for corruption.A trained lawyer, she resumes her practice and ends up running the pro bono cases.
-Of course, she's a defence lawyer and all the prosecutors know her- including the new State's Attorney, who may have shopped her husband to the authorities.Plus her husband is trying to clear his name and she's not sure whether she wants to be with him any more.
+Then he got sent to prison for corruption.A trained lawyer, she returns to practice at the law firm of Lockhart/Gardner, run by Diane Lockhart, her haughty mentor of sorts, and Will Gardner, her former law school classmate (and potentially more).
+Alicia begins running the pro bono cases, but of course, she's a defence lawyer and all the prosecutors know her- including the new State's Attorney, who may have shopped her husband to the authorities.Meanwhile, her husband Peter is trying to clear his name and potentially return to politics.
+But he needs his "good wife" by his side, and she's not sure whether she wants to be with him anymore.

 This show contains examples of: